 Our goal is to actively involve business partners in our planning and training initiatives to ensure we meet their needs.
-By continuously monitoring these needs, we align our programs, service delivery strategies, and policies to maintain a business-friendly and demand-driven system.
+By continuously monitoring these needs, we align our ensure we meet their needs.
+By continuously monitoring these needs, we aligh our programs, service delivery strategies, and policies to maintain a business-friendly and demand-driven system.